-In the shadow of the current opioid epidemic, NPs are leading the charge in pain management solutions, innovation and best practices.
+In the shadow of the current opioid epidemic, nurse practitioners (NPs) are leading the charge in pain management solutions, innovation and best practices.
 The Pain Management Specialty Practice Group (SPG) offers a unique opportunity to interactively collaborate with colleagues who share interest or clinical expertise in pain management.
 As an SPG member, you’ll have access to a cutting-edge, online forum where you can engage in discussions, document sharing and knowledge exchange with fellow NPs.
 Come learn, share and help progress the development of theory and practice in pain management.

 Join this growing SPG community and engage with other like-minded NPs with an interest in pain management.
 Take part in interactive discussion and debate, gain support and explore Q&As and always be on top of the latest available news, education and information.